boobo94/boobo94.github.io/_posts/2021/09/2021-09-15-company-vs-individual-brand.md

 ---
 title: Company vs. Individual Brand
 summary: Release digital products under company's brand / website or create an individual brand for that product?
+Small businesses may not have the capital available to start multiple brands.
 categories: startup
 tags: brand company
 date: 2021-09-15 09:09:09 +0000